Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Introduction

-\textbf{Contribution 1: An information-theoretic tool towards understanding internal states of LMs:} In contrast to prior works in mechanistic interpretability or probing methods, we propose a framework to study how planning-related computations are organized inside LMs that is both \emph{automated} (no manual circuit engineering) and \emph{free from confounding} caused by learned probes.
-Specifically, (a) to avoid confounding caused by the probe, we propose to calculate the \emph{Mutual Information} (MI) between two components of the LMs, which provides a lens on how planning-related information is organized.
-For example, to understand the ``forward-looking'' question, the MI between the internal states of the prefix and that of future generations can shed light on how much computations inside LMs plan ahead for future tokens.
-In contrast, probing detects whether a piece of information is present in a LM hidden state by training an external model to predict the information from the hidden state, which may introduce additional representational power brought by the external model.
-On the other hand, the MI is a confound-resistant metric measuring how much two variables contain information about each other, which avoids confounding by not introducing a new model.
-Moreover, unlike correlation, which is sensitive primarily to linear relationships under a chosen parameterization, MI captures arbitrary statistical dependence and is symmetric and invariant under invertible reparameterizations. (b) To make the MI calculation \emph{scalable} to potentially very high dimensional hidden state vectors, we employ a Vector-Quantized Variational Autoencoder (\(\vqvae\)) to map collections of block outputs into discrete codes that serve as coarse summaries of internal states \citep{vqvae}.
-We use $\vqvae$ as a practical and suitable compressor with a discrete codebook and transformer encoder, enabling MI estimation over variable-sized blocks; our validation study ($\apndx$~\ref{apndx:validation}) supports this choice.
+\textbf{Contribution 1:} We propose an information-theoretic framework to study how planning-related computations are organized inside LMs that is both {automated} (no manual circuit engineering) and {free from confounding} caused by learned probes.
+Specifically, to avoid probe-induced confounding, we compute mutual information (MI) between learned discrete representations that summarize internal states of the LM. \camera{By comparing these MI relationships, we characterize whether internal computations exhibit patterns consistent with forward-looking and branch-aware computation.} For example, to understand the ``forward-looking'' characteristic, the MI between the internal states of the prefix and that of future generations can shed light on how much computations inside LMs plan ahead for future tokens. {In contrast, probing aims to detect whether a piece of information is present in a LM hidden state by training an external model to predict the information from the hidden state, which may introduce additional representational power brought by the external model.
+The resulting prediction losses are often treated as informal proxies for “how much information’’ a hidden state contains but they depend on the marginal complexity and scale of the chosen target and can violate basic information-theoretic desiderata such as data processing.
+As we show in our experiments ($\apndx$~\ref{appx:probe-baselines}), such probe-based quantities can be strongly influenced by these nuisance factors and need not track true mutual information even in simple controlled settings.
+In contrast, computing MI between learned representations gives a confound-resistant metric of how much two variables share information, without introducing an additional supervised model whose capacity or objective may obscure the underlying LM computation.} Moreover, unlike correlation, which is sensitive primarily to linear relationships under a chosen parameterization, MI captures arbitrary statistical dependence and is symmetric and invariant under invertible reparameterizations.
+To make the MI calculation \emph{scalable} to potentially very high dimensional hidden state vectors, we employ a Vector-Quantized Variational Autoencoder (\(\vqvae\)) to map collections of block outputs into discrete codes that serve as coarse summaries of internal states \citep{vqvae}.
+We use $\vqvae$ as a practical compressor with a discrete codebook and transformer encoder, enabling MI estimation over variable-sized blocks; our validation study ($\apndx$~\ref{apndx:validation}) supports this choice.
 We calculate MI between the coarse summaries instead of the raw hidden states.
-This step is crucial: fine-grained activations are high-dimensional and redundant, making a detailed direct analysis infeasible, while the compressed codes capture the salient distinctions necessary for comparing computations across layers, positions, and contexts.
+This step is crucial: fine-grained activations are high-dimensional and redundant, making a detailed direct analysis infeasible, while the compressed codes capture the salient distinctions necessary for comparing computations across layers, positions, and contexts. \camera{Beyond these planning analyses, the same pipeline also supports a practical diagnostic: localizing where next-token decision information resides across layers and earlier prefix blocks.} While our framework is general and could be applied to other applications in deep learning, \camera{in this work, we use it to analyze planning in transformer models, and we additionally demonstrate the localization diagnostic as a method application.}